-An air speed of 64kps will give a range of about 40km in open space depending on antenna.
-If the air speed is set lower, the range of the wireless link can be increased but the amount of data that you can send will be limited.
-Therefore, one has to compromise between range and data rate.
+An air speed of 64kps will give a maximum range of about 40km in open space depending on antenna configurations, terrain and weather.
+Reducing the air speed can help to increase the range and link quality limits the data throughput.